The Month That Was in Baseball: May 2021

 Overall, it’s a good day to be a starting pitcher; the combined WHIP of all starters on the day is 0.94, the lowest for any one day with at least 15 games played, according to STATS.

 Fans showing up to the A’s-Angels game at Oakland are disappointed to discover that two-way Angels star Shohei Ohtani, slated to start on the mound, has his role reduced to DH because he doesn’t make it to the ballpark in time to adequately prepare to pitch.
 The whole Angels team arrives later than expected because of a traffic accident on the Bay Bridge from San Francisco; in an effort to get Ohtani to the Coliseum more quickly, the Angels hustle him onto a BART train, but even that doesn’t speed up his arrival.
-Ohtani goes 0-for-3 at the plate with a walk, replacement pitcher Patrick Sandoval admirably throws five shutout innings before the bullpen takes over and caves, and the Angels fall 5-0 as the A’s as Chris Bassitt throws a two-hit shutout.
+Ohtani goes 0-for-3 at the plate with a walk, replacement pitcher Patrick Sandoval admirably throws five shutout innings before the bullpen takes over and caves, and the Angels fall 5-0 as the A’s and Chris Bassitt throws a two-hit shutout.

 This isn’t the first time a team has been held up by traffic trying to get to Oakland from San Francisco.
 Memo to MLB teams coming to the Bay Area to play the A’s: There’s a real nice international airport and some decent hotels across the freeway from the Coliseum.
 We suggest you use them.